-We'll continue to work with the London Borough of Havering and the Environment Agency to monitor local plans and planning applications.
-We'll incorporate current and projected developments into our business planning cycle to make sure that our service is maintained for customers throughout the catchment's development.
+Our existing Sewage Treatment Works currently has the capacity to manage all of the development applications submitted, and projected, for the catchment; as outlined in the latest Development Plans.
+We'll continue to work with all involved stakeholders to monitor local plans and planning applications.
+We'll incorporate current and projected developments into our business planning cycle.
+This way we'll be able to make sure our service is maintained for customers throughout the catchment's development.